 Journalism provides a service, and the service has a market.
 At a dinner table you are unlikely to hear discussion about an academic paper (unless you are a neuroscientist at a conference).
 You are more likely to be talking about daily affairs or a surprising discovery.
-Science might make a society better in some ways, but unlike journalism it is not necessary for the society to function properly.

 If there is any pursuance of truth that journalism succeeds in, it is done at a pace that is unseen in academia.
 In fact, many choose to become journalists because they cannot bear the pace at which academia uncovers the “truth” or definitively “understands” the world.

 For instance, a New York Magazine story, which highlighted the issues faced by the many rape victims of Bill Cosby, spurred a conversation that an academic can not even dream of (definitely not without the help of journalists).
 The sophisticated discussions around transgender issues that Caitlyn Jenner’s Vanity Fair cover and story enabled wouldn’t be possible because of an academic journal’s cover and study.

 The pace at which journalists pursue truths opens them up to failing more than a patient scientist would.
 But then the impact of the failures of a journalist may never be as high.
 For instance, the worst thing that happened in the aftermath of the NYT nail salon exposé is that a more nuanced story emerged.